Pandas-Team/Ad-Recommender-System/README.md

 You can chceck the jupyter notebook and see the algorithms and preprocessing we had done.

 # Our team (March 2020):
 Milad Soltany (Soltany.m.99@gmail.com)
 Abbas Omidi  (abbasomidi77@gmail.com)
 Amirhossein Heidarian (amirhossein4633@gmail.com)
+feel free to reach out to us.

 # What we did.
 We tried out many different models and algorithms.
-What worked the best was random forest with 400 estimators and max_depth of 15, you can check the preproccesings and features we extracted. feel free to reach out to us.
+What worked the best was random forest with 400 estimators and max_depth of 15, you can check the preproccesings and features we extracted.

-best.
+## What you find in this repo
+1. The final notebook.
+2. A notebook with a lot of trials which you probably won't make sense of!
+3. Another notebook with a lot of trials which you probably won't make sense of!
+So I suggest just look at the final notebook :)

+Best.
+Team Pandas.